stefanvstein/testify/README.md

 *Note that `eval-all` will evaluate the whole file representing the namespace into a new anonymous namespace.
 If the optional test-comment macro is defined here, it will most likely not match when defined in the test-var option.
 Just put additional test-comment definitions in another namespace when using `eval-all`.*

-`:new-classpath?` is a boolean for whether each test-comment should be evaluated in a new class-loader, so that locally defined types are omitted after each test comment.
-This is set for `eval-as-use` and `eval-all`.
+`:new-classloader?` is a boolean for whether each test-comment should be evaluated in a new class-loader, so that locally defined types are omitted after each test comment.
+This is set for `eval-as-use` and `eval-all`. :new-classpath? is an alternative, missleading, name for this option.

 `:keep-ns-on-exception?` is set to prevent removing any temporary namespace on a thrown exception.
 Can be used to investigate circumstances.